 The student successfully completes the preliminary examination requirement when the committee deems that all elements of the examination process-reading lists, qualifying papers, and oral examination-have been completed satisfactorily.
-The committee may decide to award a student either a "Pass with Distinction," "Pass," or "Fail," using the Preliminary Examination Form (see Appendix G).
+The committee may decide to award a student either a "Pass with Distinction," "Pass," or "Fail," using the Preliminary Examination Form (forms may be found on the Department of English website: https://english.rice.edu/graduate-forms).

-Students who are unable to complete the examination process successfully by the end of Spring semester of Year 3 are required to repeat the process and complete it successfully by no later than the end of the first week of the Fall semester of Year 4.
+Students who are unable to complete the examination process successfully by the end of Spring semester of Year 3 are required to repeat the process and complete it successfully by no later than the end of June of Year 4.
 Those students required to re-take the exam who fail to pass during this second round of evaluation will be dismissed from the program.